-The panelist included Scott Bass ’90 (Merrill Lynch), Courtney Cavatoni ’93 (JP Morgan), Kyle Clements ’91 (RBC), Jonathan Pingle ’03 (UBS), and Jason Rein ’05 (Wells Fargo Securities).
+The panelists included Scott Bass ’90 (Merrill Lynch), Courtney Cavatoni ’93 (JP Morgan), Kyle Clements ’91 (RBC), Jonathan Pingle ’03 (UBS), and Jason Rein ’05 (Wells Fargo Securities).
 Our October virtual panel for careers in the Tech Industry featured Aletha Burgess ‘88 (Wells Fargo), Jennie Ellison ’89 (Microsoft), and Amir Rubin (One Medical).
-Amir and his wife Nicole Rubin ’91 support our DATA Science Credential in Economics.

 We will offer three panels in January and February of next year.
 Panelists discussing Careers in the Real Estate Industry include Mark Buono ’86 (Carter Real Estate Center, College of Charleston) and Andy Pike ’04 (Wells Fargo Securities).
 A panel for Careers in For Profit and Non-Profit general business will feature Courtney Cavaroni ‘93 (Non-profits), Scott Ogle ‘97 (TruLab), Mel Williams ’88 (TrueBridge Capital), and Brian Worrell ’92 (General Electric).
 Our last panel is about Careers for Students with Graduate Degrees.
 Claude Courbois ’88 (NASDAQ Stock Exchange), Jonathan Pingle ’03 (UBS, Blackrock, Federal Reserve), and David Robinson ’92 (Duke Econ) will be on hand to share their experiences and to answer questions.